BioImaging-NKI/Foci-analyzer/README.md

 - SCF MPI CBG
 - StarDist

+► To run the script, you have two options:
+1. Drag&drop the `.ijm` file onto the Fiji window.
+This will open the file in the editor.
+Click 'Run' in the bottom left.
+2. Copy the `.ijm` file to `<myPath>\Fiji.app\Plugins\Macros` and restart Fiji.
+It will now appear in the menu bar under Plugins > Macros.

-► If you want to also use Cellpose segmentation you also need:
+In case you also want to use Cellpose segmentation you additionally need:
 - A working Cellpose 2.0 environment in Python
-- PTBIOP update site, with proper settings.
+- Activated PTBIOP update site, with proper settings.
 See https://github.com/BIOP/ijl-utilities-wrappers/blob/master/README.md#cellpose

-To run the macro, drag&drop the `.ijm` file on the Fiji window.
-This will open the editor.
-Click 'Run' in the bottom left.

 ## Usage manual